The Claude API feature that cut my AI costs by 80% overnight

 └─────────────────────────────────────────────┘

 There's a latency benefit too.
-Cache hits skip the tokenization and processing of the cached content, which means faster time-to-first-token on large-context calls.
-For our CI tool, review latency dropped from around 8 seconds to under 3 seconds on cache hits.
+Cache hits skip the tokenization and processing of the cached content, so time-to-first-token drops on large-context calls.
+For our CI tool, review latency went from around 8 seconds to under 3 on cache hits.

-• Cache TTL: Cached content persists for at least 5 minutes and is refreshed on each use.
-For frequently-called tools, it stays alive indefinitely.
+• Cached content persists for at least 5 minutes and is refreshed every time it's used.
+For frequently-called tools, it effectively stays alive indefinitely.

-• Cache write cost: The first call costs 25% more — you're paying to store the cache.
+• The first call costs 25% more because you're paying to store the cache.
 Every hit after that is 90% cheaper.
 Break-even is at 2 calls.

-• Up to 4 cache breakpoints: You can mark multiple blocks in a single prompt — useful for layering a system prompt, few-shot examples, and large reference documents.
+• You can mark up to 4 cache breakpoints in a single prompt, which is handy for layering a system prompt, few-shot examples, and a big reference doc.

-• Identical content required: Even a single character change invalidates the cache for that block.
-Design your static sections to be truly static.
+• The content has to be identical.
+A single character change invalidates the cache for that block, so design your static sections to be truly static.

-CI/CD code review: Your coding standards doc, architecture conventions, and example patterns stay cached across every PR review.
+CI/CD code review.
+Coding standards, architecture conventions, example patterns, all cached across every PR.
 Only the diff changes per call.
-This is the exact pattern that cut our bill by 88%.
+This is exactly the pattern that dropped our bill by 88%.

-Documentation chatbots: Cache your entire docs corpus in the system prompt.
+Documentation chatbots.
+Cache the entire docs corpus in the system prompt.
 Users ask questions; you only pay for the question tokens on cache hits.
-If your docs are 100k tokens, you're looking at 90% savings on every query after the first.
+If your docs are 100k tokens, that's 90% savings on every query after the first.

-Multi-turn conversations with large context: If your chat history references a large document loaded at the start of the conversation, cache it.
-Subsequent turns pay only for new messages, not the whole document again.
+Multi-turn conversations with large context.
+If your chat history references a large document loaded at the start of the conversation, cache it.
+Subsequent turns only pay for new messages.

-Agentic pipelines: When an agent loops over many items — analyzing 200 log entries with the same analysis instructions, for example — cache the instructions block.
-Per-item cost drops to roughly 10% of what you'd pay without caching.
+Agentic pipelines.
+When an agent loops over many items (analyzing 200 log entries with the same analysis instructions, say), cache the instructions block.
+Per-item cost drops to roughly 10%.

 Here's a drop-in helper that wraps your Claude calls with caching for any static content block: